ant-8/Layer-Recurrent-Transformers/README.md

 ## Notes

-- We conducted preliminary experiments on **GPT-2-based architectures** and alternative positional encodings (**CoPE**, **FIRE**), but these were incomplete due to time and resource constraints and were not included in the paper.
+- We conducted preliminary experiments on GPT-2-based architectures (implementation in `modeling_gpt2.py`) and further alternative positional encodings (CoPE, FIRE), but these were incomplete due to time and resource constraints and were not included in the paper.

-- Due to architectural changes, the default `generate()` method from HF Transformers is not supported and has been overwritten with a naive implementation:
+- Due to architectural changes, the default `generate()` method from HF Transformers is not supported and has been overwritten with a naive implementation without KV-caching and only a temperature option for non-greedy sampling.
-  - No KV-caching
-  - Sampling only supports temperature-based decoding

 ## 📄 Citation